 Ronald E. McAdams, MBA

-Ronald E. McAdams, MBA, is a co-founder and Board member of V-VHA.
+Ronald E. McAdams, MBA, is a co-founder and past Board member of V-VHA.
 He has broad business experience, serving since 1979 as President, CEO, or Chairman of a number of companies, both private and public.
-He has founded over 10 companies, ranging from high technology companies in Silicon Valley to a...
+He has founded over 10 companies, ranging from high technology companies in Silicon Valley to...

 Doan Y Dao V-VHA